 Through this program, students can experience the challenge of college-level courses while they are still in high school.
 Seminole State offers two dual enrollment paths:

 - General Education Path: Fulfills General Education courses toward an Associate in Arts (A.A.) degree.
 The A.A. degree is guaranteed to transfer to any Florida public institution and complete the General Education requirements of that institution.
 A cumulative, unweighted high school GPA of 3.0 is required for this program.

-- Career Path: Fulfills credit toward an Associate in Science (A.S.) degree or career certificate that may lead into an A.S. degree in select programs.
+- Career Path: Fulfills credit toward an Associate in Science (A.S.) degree or career certificate that may lead into an A.S. degree in select programs such as Criminal Justice, Computers, Business, and Pharmacy Tech.
 Students may enroll in Career Dual Enrollment with a 2.5 cumulative, unweighted high school GPA.
 However, if the A.S. program requires General Education courses, students must have a 3.0 GPA to take those courses.